Biophysical Principles of Chaperone Function

 Recently, we have systematically investigated how molecular chaperones interact with the intrinsically disordered protein α-synuclein. α-synuclein plays a key role in Parkinson’s disease.
 We could show that molecular chaperones have a specific interaction signature and use this signature to elucidate how chaperones regulate the state of α-synuclein in living cells (Burmann et al., Nature (2020)).
 Our ongoing projects in the field of chaperone biophysics address fundamental questions.
 We want to derive quantitative predictors for chaperone function, unravel atomic-level details of how clients are recognized, understand how the interplay works between chaperone and client dynamics and study how basic chaperone function is embedded into complex functional cycles.

-The chaperone machinery that facilitates outer membrane protein biogenesis in bacteria is most fascinating, both from the view of fundamental biophysics, as well as from the perspective of microbiology.
-While the process is catalyzed in vivo by an assembly line of more than eight chaperones, most β-barrel outer membrane proteins (Omps) can also autonomously fold and insert into a target membrane or membrane mimic.
-We aim at unraveling the underlying mechanisms at the atomic level, following our initial hypothesis of a hybrid barrel mechanism (Gruss et al., Nat.
+Insertion of proteins into the bacterial outer membrane is mediated by a dedicated chaperone machinery.
+At least eight different chaperones, arranged in an assembly line, transport β-barrel outer membrane proteins (Omps) and fold them into the membrane.
+Thereby, functioning of the insertase complex BAM is most fascinating, both from the view of fundamental biophysics, as well as from the perspective of microbiology.
+We aim at unraveling the underlying insertion mechanisms at the atomic level, following our initial hypothesis of a hybrid barrel mechanism (Gruss et al., Nat.
 Struct.
 Mol.
 Biol.
 (2013)).

 Microorganisms can survive in challenging environments by rapidly adapting to the external conditions.
 Sensing external stimuli and transducing this information to the interior is in many cases mediated by phosphate signaling systems.
 Typical systems are composed of at least one sensor histidine kinase and one response regulator protein that communicate with each other via a phosphorylation cascade.
 In addition, Caulobacter and other bacteria use these systems to regulate their cell cycle.
 In such cases, not an external stimulus, but the fluctuating internal second messenger cyclic di-GMP is sensed.